The biggest cyber attacks and tips to build cyber resilience

 Industry mammoths like Microsoft, Intel, CISCO were among the affected 425 of US Fortune 500 companies.
 Telecommunications companies, accounting firms, the Pentagon, as well as hundreds of educational institutions were impacted globally.
 Having access to SolarWind’s distribution pipeline, the hackers compromised the Orion platform using discrete malicious codes.
 The attack went unnoticed until the cybersecurity firm FireEye discovered this breach while using the Orion platform themselves.
 A few days later, Microsoft shared that they detected a trojan hiding within the Orion Updates as well.

-Building Cyber Resilience in 2021
+Building cyber resilience in 2021

 Every organisation, big or small, is equally vulnerable to cyber attacks.